 Tuesday 8th May 7-15 pm Parish Council Meeting preceded by AGM at 7–00 pm.
 Village Hall.

 1st September Village Show – for full details see February Mosaic.

 An opportunity to bring villagers together to share their interests and while having fun raise funds for other village activities.

 For further details and list of the fruit, vegetable and other competition classes please see February Edition of the Mosaic.

-The next Gardens Open will be in June 2019 and follow the usual pattern.
+The next Gardens Open will be the weekend of 15th and 16th June 2019 and follow the usual pattern.

 FAREWELL TO DAVID AND WENDY SEYMOUR

 As explained under St. Peter’s Church Services and Activities, Rev. David Seymour and his wife left in early February.
 At the farewell evening on 28th January two presentations were made from Hinton.
 David was presented with a painting by Katie Scorgie and Wendy with a set of sculpting tools